snabbco/snabb/README.md

 For the BSD support, testing is currently limited to NetBSD x86 32 bit (LuaJIT does not run on x64 at present due to lack of MAP_32BIT).
 NetBSD on other 32 bit platforms should also run; more targets will be added to tests soon.
 I am not currently supporting other BSDs (eg FreeBSD); it should not be difficult but there is an issue of how to detect which one is being used in order to deal with the (small) differences.

-OSX support is tested on x64 and x86.
-In principle there should be no issues running it on ARM (ie iOS), but I have not had a chance to try yet, so there may be some other differences.
-Note that currently OSX support has many issues that need further work, and tests are not passing, and will be revisited later.
+A small amount of OSX support was added but it is not well tested or maintained and is likely to be removed to a branch for now.

 There will not be Windows support (although in principle Cygwin and similar platforms could be supported).
 If you want to do similar things on Windows you should try [TINN](https://github.com/Wiladams/TINN).